 Both films thus invite us to see the unfinished buildings and the decrepit landscapes as metonyms for the Soviet project - one doomed never to be completed.
 Its status as of 1978 is simultaneously not-yet and already no-longer.
 This vision is in line with Muratova's personal aesthetic preferences.
-After all, as Eugénie Zvonkine, Zara Abdullaeva and others have pointed out, Muratova's cinema is best described as a "cinema of irresolution" and the "unfinished" or political, here it becomes itself the political, the point of entry into a world of critique.
+After all, as Eugénie Zvonkine, Zara Abdullaeva and others have pointed out, Muratova's cinema is best described as a "cinema of irresolution" and the "unfinished" or "interrupted" gesture.4 While in her other films the aesthetic serves as a means of escape from the political, here it becomes itself the political, the point of entry into a world of critique.